Scicom-AI-Enterprise-Organization/small-malaysian-lm/README.md

 4. Because we are using B200s, we are only able to do BF16 Flash Attention 2 v2.8.3 out of the box for now, currently Flash Attention 2 is the fastest based on our benchmarked varlen causal self-attention at [Scicom-AI-Enterprise-Organization/self-attention-benchmark-B200](https://github.com/Scicom-AI-Enterprise-Organization/self-attention-benchmark-B200).
 5. Liger Kernel for `swiglu`, `rms_norm` and `fused_linear_cross_entropy`, **set `rope=True` caused NaN for torch compile**.
 6. Single GPU, feel free to add DDP by your own.
+7. Torch compile but with some broken recompiles limit, still improved MFU.
+8. 1 epoch only.

 ## How to